+This is a full-time course, comprising three terms of study.
 We have designed our curriculum so that you can gain a deeply personalised education.
-The MSc Emerging Technologies in Business course is built on the latest academic thinking, informed by latest developments in the Technology industry standards and its impact on Business.
-You will expand your knowledge, skills, practice and thinking, and will gain deep expertise in Emerging Technologies through a range of specialised modules.
+The MSc is built on the latest academic thinking but also informed by enterprise community practices.
+You will expand your knowledge, skills, practice and thinking through a range of specialised modules.
+Both September and January starters will be encouraged to integrate using inmodule activities as well as course-wide events that will take place throughout the year.